ESSS/pixi-devenv/README.md

 # Controls which features will be inherited.
 By default this table is empty, meaning no features are inherited.
 [devenv.inherit.features]  # Optional
 py310 = true  # inherits all features defined upstream named 'py310'.
-# py310-test = ['core']  # instead of inheriting all features of the same name, you can inherit the feature only from specific upstream projects.
+# py310-test = ['core']  # instead of inheriting 'py310-test' from all upstream projects, inherit it only from 'core'.
 ```

 Note: `environments` **are never inherited**.